 An innovative scheme to improve health and social care for homeless people attending A&E in Bristol has been awarded permanent funding following a successful 18-month trial.

-Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group has allocated £180,000 to fund and develop the Homeless Support Team scheme, based at the Bristol Royal Infirmary (BRI).
+We have allocated £180,000 to fund and develop the Homeless Support Team scheme, based at the Bristol Royal Infirmary.

 Homeless people typically suffer poorer health than the rest of the population and are much more likely to be admitted to hospital than others, making them a priority group for local health service commissioners.

 The team, which is made up of doctors, nurses, social workers and other health and care professionals, supports patients both during and after their hospital stay with the aim of tackling the wider social issues that can lead homeless people to hospital admission.